AvizNetworks/ones-ovd/mkdocs/docs/sonicValidatedDesignsByOnse/L2VXLAN_EVPNAsymmetricIRBoverMC-LAG.md

 **MC-LAG Configuration:**

 - Enable MCLAG on the leaf switches.
 Configure the MC LAG system ID and dual peering links between the MC LAG peer switches.
+- Set up a dedicated link between the MC LAG peer switches for control plane communication.
+- Configure MC LAG interfaces on each  of the leaf switches  to bundle the physical links connected to servers.
+- VLAN Configuration on MC LAG Interfaces -  Apply the VLANs that need to be extended over the VXLAN fabric to the MC LAG interfaces.

 **VLAN-to-VNI Mapping:**

-- Create a VLAN-to-VNI (VXLAN Network Identifier) mapping on each leaf switch.
+- Create a VLAN-to-VNI (VXLAN Network Identifier) mapping on all the leaf switches in the DC fabric.
 This maps VLANs to VXLAN segments (VNIs) that will be used for VXLAN encapsulation.
 - Configure VLAN-to-VNI (VXLAN Network Identifier) mapping to associate each VLAN in the data center with a specific VNI for Layer 2 extension.
-- Configure the designated ingress and egress  leaf switch with  VXLAN VTEP (VXLAN Tunnel Endpoint).
+- Configure the designated ingress and egress  leaf switches with  VXLAN VTEP (VXLAN Tunnel Endpoint).
 This involves associating the VXLAN tunnel interface with the VLAN-to-VNI mapping.

 **BGP EVPN Configuration:**